 Having two arms doesn't make you a juggler.
 The same principle applies in robotics where even the most dextrous of bots must be programmed to move according to a particular task.
 Input systems based on laser tracking are used in industrial robotics to achieve this, but Fraunhofer researchers are looking to streamline the process significantly with a device that uses inertial sensors to detect movements in free space.
 In other words, you can teach a robot new tricks just by showing it the required action.

-« Back to Teaching robots to copy human movement
+Read the full article: Teaching robots to copy human movement